jarhill0/JavaGameSandbox/README.md

 I'm just messing around with building a "game" in Java.

 Currently I have built a working prototype.
-All you can do is move a sprite around using the arrow keys (and the game will move at a constant rate while the arrowkey is held down, rather than waiting for keydown events).

 ## Todo: